CoolGuyPro1001/algs4/PROGRESS.md

 ## Key
 * C - Completely implemented
+* R - Redundant
 * I - Incomplete or commented out code
 * M - Missing unit testing main
 * B - Has bugs or vulnerability
 * N - Not implemented
 * W - Doesn't work in Windows
 * U - Doesn't work in Linux/Mac/Unix

+## Redudant Classes
+Some classes are not implemented due to having near identical code as other classes.
+This is because of the differences between C++ and Java.
+Some features from the redudant class are moved into the other class.

+For example, in the original algs4 library the only difference between Bag and LinkedBag is Bag's Node class is static while LinkedBag's Node isn't.
+C++ doesn't have static classes, and creating a new Node struct with static data has no benefit.
+Only the Bag class is needed to represent a multiset implemented by a linked list.

 ## List
 | Fundamentals | Status |